GIS-sys/GeometryWars/README.md

 # TODO

+- use Color instead of all colors in functions to allow for inverse color or transparent colors - TEST FOR ALPHA, ADD INVERSE, REPLACE EVERYWHERE FOR RGB

 - design game screen - add borders

 - allow to draw rotated and use camera (in gamebuffer methods)

-- use Color instead of all colors in functions to allow for inverse color or transparent colors

 - add override everywhere